-I am a post-doctoral fellow at the Institutions and Political Inequality Unit at Berlin Social Science Center (WZB Berlin) and hold a Ph.D.
+I’m an assistant professor at the Department of Political Science at Vanderbilt University.
+I hold a Ph.D.
 Degree in Political Science from Columbia University.

 Beyond my substantive interests, I work on knowledge accumulation methods in social sciences.
 In my work, I pay special attention to research transparency and, over the years, contributed to several

-Previously I was a research fellow at the J-PAL Global and the International Center for Studies for the Study of Institutions and Development at HSE University, as well as visiting scholar at the Harriman Institute for Russian, Eurasian, and East European Studies, and the World Bank’s Development Group.
+Previously I was a post-doctoral fellow at the Institutions and Political Inequality Unit at Berlin Social Science Center (WZB Berlin), and a research fellow at the J-PAL Global and the International Center for Studies for the Study of Institutions and Development at HSE University, as well as visiting scholar at the Harriman Institute for Russian, Eurasian, and East European Studies, and the World Bank’s Development Group.

 You can download my CV here.